 - Increase niche authority

-Today’s public relations world involves an interesting mix of using traditional PR tactics alongside digital PR tactics.
+Today’s public relations world involves an exciting mix of traditional and digital PR tactics.

 Traditional public relations methods include: